SkafteNicki/dtu_mlops/s9_scalable_applications/data_loading.md

 One way that deep learning fundamentally changed the way we think about data in machine learning is that *more data is always better*.
-This was very much not the case with more traditional machine learning algorithms (random forest, support vector machines etc.) where a plateau in performance was often reached for a certain amount of data and did not improve if more was added.
-However, as deep learning models have become deeper and deeper and thereby more and more data-hungry performance seems to be ever increasing or at least not reaching a plateau in the same way as for traditional machine learning.
+This was very much not the case with more traditional machine learning algorithms (random forest, support vector machines, etc.) where a plateau in performance was often reached for a certain amount of data and did not improve if more was added.
+However, as deep learning models have become deeper and deeper, more and more data-hungry performance seems to be ever-increasing or at least not reaching a plateau in the same way as for traditional machine learning.

 <figure markdown>